What is HAZOP? Guide to Hazard and Operability Study

 HAZOP is an acronym created by combining the words for HAZard and OPerability (Study).
-It is one of the most popular, non-quantitative Risk Assessment methods in use today across a wide range of industrial operations, but not limited to, Oil & Gas, Refining, Chemicals, Petrochemicals, Glass, Pulp and Paper, Pharmaceuticals, Food and Beverage, Power Generation and any kind of process industry.
-The only kinds of industries that are not generally to not use this method for Risk Assessment, are industries that are into discrete parts manufacturing like Automobile manufacturing and/or assembly, machinery manufacturing, machine tool shops or any kind of assembly operation such as wiring of electronic circuit boards, panels, mobile phones, etc.
+It is one of the most popular, non-quantitative Risk Assessment and Process Hazard analysis methods in use today across a wide range of industrial operations, but not limited to, Oil & Gas, Refining, Chemicals, Petrochemicals, Glass, Pulp and Paper, Pharmaceuticals, Food and Beverage, Power Generation and any kind of process industry.Carrying out regular HAZOP studies is considered to be a part of good process safety management.

-This technique was first introduced many decades ago at the now defunct Imperial Chemical Industries (ICI) of UK.
-However ICI no longer exists today in that form.
+This technique was first introduced many decades ago at the now defunct Imperial Chemical Industries (ICI) of UK as a part of improving process safety and operability in their plants.
+ICI no longer exists today in that form and has morphed into many different entities that have no relation with the original company now.
 Various parts of the company were hived off, merged and/or have been taken over by companies such as Huntsman and AkzoNobel.
-However engineers and safety professionals who worked in ICI carried over this to these other companies and it grew in popularity.
-It was then also adopted for use in Electrical Networks, used to do risk assessment of the then newly emerging Computer Based Control Systems (DCS, PLC based systems) which was known as Computer HAZOP / Control HAZOP or CHAZOP for short.
+However engineers and safety professionals who worked in ICI carried over this to these other companies and it grew in popularity tremendously.
+It was then also adopted for use in Electrical Networks, used to do risk assessment of the then newly emerging Computer Based Control Systems (DCS, PLC based systems) which was known as Computer / Control HAZOP orCHAZOP for short.

 How to carry out a HAZOP Study

-Some of these deviations may result in accidents (for example if there is a reverse flow of liquid from the tank to the plant).
+Some of these deviations could be potential hazards and hence may result in accidents (for example if there is a reverse flow of liquid from the tank to the plant).
 To list all the possible deviations that can happen, we use standard guide words such as Low, No, Reverse and so on.
-These are combined with the principal parameter that can cause this deviation (in this case Flow).
-So we analyse what happens in case of Low flow, No Flow, Reverse Flow and so on.
-Then for every deviation that we list, we estimate the consequnces.
-For example a Reverse flow condition may take the liquid back from the storage tank to the plant.
-Whether this could be having hazardous consequences, only the persons who are involved in the study can judge.
-Now if this is deemed to be a hazardous consequence, then suitable mitigation is needed or better still should be prevented from happening at all.
-So one could suggest modifications to the piping (e.g. a reverse flow check valve).
-This is how the Risk of something bad happening is assessed and also prevention & mitigation methods are listed in the study.
+These are combined with the principal process parameter that can cause this deviation (in this case Flow is the process parameter).
+So we analyze what happens in case of Low flow, No Flow, Reverse Flow and so on.
+Then for every deviation that we list, we estimate the consequences.
+For example, a Reverse flow condition may take the liquid back from the storage tank to the plant.
+Whether this could be a potential hazard or not depends on the consequence that could occurs, only the HAZOP team who are involved in the study can evaluate.

 One can use standard MS-Excel templates to carry out the study, or use (either commercially available or in house developed) documenting software that does the same.